Rainer Wieland: Education and profession

+Political career

 Party

 Wieland is a member of the conservative Christian Democratic Union, part of the European People's Party.

-In the Young Christian Democrats Gerlingen, Wieland was local chaiman from 1975 to 1980 and chairman of the Young Christian Democrats Ludwigsburg from 1981 to 1983.
+In the Young Christian Democrats Gerlingen, Wieland was local chairman from 1975 to 1980 and chairman of the Young Christian Democrats Ludwigsburg from 1981 to 1983.
 From 1985 to 1988 he was deputy district chairman of the Young Christian Democrats Nord-Württemberg and from 1990 to 1992 deputy state chairman of the Young Christian Democrats Baden-Württemberg.

 Wieland was a member of the CDU federal party committee from 1983 to 1991, and has been a member of the executive committee of the CDU Nord-Württemberg since 1991.
 He has been chairman of the CDU Ludwigsburg since 1993.
 Furthermore, he is member of the presidium of CDU Baden-Württemberg.

 In terms of local politics, Rainer Wieland was a member of the municipal council of the city of Gerlingen from 1984 to 1998 and the district council of Ludwigsburg County from 1994 to 1998.
 He has been a member of the regional assembly of the Verband Region Stuttgart since 1994.

 In the non-partisan regional section of UEF Baden-Württemberg, he was chairman from 2001 to 2013 and was a member of the ZDF Television Council as a representative of the UEF from 2006 to 2016.
 Since 2011, Wieland is President of Europa-Union Deutschland (UEF Germany).
 Complementary to his parliamentary work, Wieland is also a member of the non-partisan UEF Parliamentary Group European Parliament.
 From 2008 to 2011, Wieland was vice president of the European Movement International.